Frequently Asked Questions

 - In order to pick up your parking sticker, please bring your photo ID and Vehicle Registration to the Leasing Office.

 - If you have a visitor, you will need to stop by the Leasing Office during office hours to pick up a Visitor Parking Pass.
 You can have one per person at a time which is valid for up to 3 days at a time.

-The Chase and Tech Terrace have Upstream for cable/internet service.
-Comcast will be available in our other Downtown properties.
+The Chase, Tech Terrace, and the Roanoke Street Duplex have SingleDigits for internet service.
+Comcast is available in our other Downtown properties.

 Both properties are in close proximity to campus.
 It will depend on which side of campus your classes are held.
 Please review the property maps for locations.

 - Yes, renter's insurance is required for residency.
 Each person on the lease would need to obtain a Renter's Insurance Policy and provide a copy to the Leasing Office before occupancy.
 If you are a student and your parents have a homeowner's policy, as a dependent you may be covered under such policy.
 The insurance is to provide coverage for your personal belongings and your personal liability while you are living in the apartment.